 I own a small collection of those “Civil War tokens.”
 They typically bear the name of a merchant like “C. S. Patterson, Druggist,” a patriotic statement like “Stand By the Flag,” or a slogan such as “Pro Bono Publico” (For the Public Good).
 Though many of them bear the words “One Cent” or “Two Cents,” one popular version stated “I. O. U. 1 Cent.”
 Another one said, “Value Me As You Please.”
 One even declared “Not One Cent” on its back side so as to differentiate it from any government-issued coin.

 When Gustavus Lindenmueller refused to allow a New York railroad company to redeem his tokens for the promised cash, Congress responded in 1864.
 Instead of doing the sensible thing—protecting property rights by allowing the company to sue for redress in the courts—it banned private coinage altogether.
-The minting and use of non-government coins was declared punishable by a fine of up to $2,000 (at least $50,000 in today’s dollars), a prison term of up to five years, or both.
+The minting and use of non-government coins were declared punishable by a fine of up to $2,000 (at least $50,000 in today’s dollars), a prison term of up to five years, or both.
 That law served the interests of the government, but it put all of the token makers out of business and shortchanged American citizens of their money and an important liberty.
 It was tantamount to calling in the B-52s to weed a tulip bed.

 In my collection, I have one of those “Gustavus Lindenmueller” tokens bearing his bearded image.
 While I wish old Gus had kept his word, my guts tell me it wouldn’t have mattered.
 Congress was going to monopolize the stuff sooner or later, one way or the other.